DanielCarlson2/Hackthethon/README.md

 <summary>Expand</summary>

 #### General Overview/Purpose
-There are three CSV Dataset Generators depending on the type of GPU failure scenario you wish to simulate.
+There are three CSV Dataset Generators, each designed to simulate different GPU failure scenarios in a datacenter environment:

+dataset_generator_no_GPU_failure.R
-We have dataset_generator_no_GPU_failure.R where all GPUs and GPU racks are running at optimal, safe metrics.
+- All GPUs and racks are running at optimal, safe metrics.

-The second generator is dataset_generator_with_errors.R where a majority of GPUs are running at optimal, safe metrics however a specified percentage of GPUs (we use 30%) are specified to be running at metrics close to failure, but not completely shut down.
-This simulates a datacenter that has a majority of GPUs and racks that are operating healthily, and some that are at dangerous levels and need immediate maintenance/intervention.

-The third generator is dataset_generator_with_dead_GPUs.R where a majority of GPUs are running at optimal, safe metrics however a specified number of GPUs (we use 3) are specified to be completely dead/shut down, and a specified percentage of GPUs (we use 30%) are specified to be running at metrics close to failure, but not completely shut down.
-A dead GPU means that the GPU is no longer able to draw power and has no memory use.
-This simulates a datacenter that has a majority of GPUs and racks that are operating healthily, some that are broken and need immediate maintenance/intervention to be replaced, and some that are operating at dangerous levels and also need immediate maintenance/intervention.
+- Represents a fully healthy datacenter with no hardware issues.

+dataset_generator_with_errors.R
+- Most GPUs operate at normal levels.
+- A specified percentage of GPUs (default 30%) run near failure thresholds — overheating, high power draw, or high memory utilization.
+- Simulates a datacenter with some GPUs under high stress requiring immediate maintenance or monitoring.

+dataset_generator_with_dead_GPUs.R
+- Most GPUs are healthy.
+- A specified number of GPUs (default 3) are completely dead or shut down (no power draw or memory usage).
+- Another specified percentage (default 30%) of GPUs are close to failure but still operational.
+-Simulates a datacenter containing:
+  -Healthy GPUs running safely,
+  -Dead GPUs that need replacement, and
+  -High-stress GPUs requiring maintenance intervention.

 #### How to Install:
 - Download the .csv generator files from the github repository.
 - Run in R or RStudio.

 #### How to use .csv Generator:
-- Open the .csv generator code that you just installed
+- Open the .csv generator code that you just installed .
 - With in the generator code modify the sections labelled with comments.
 The following can be changed:
   - The number of racks, GPUs, and time period
-  - (If using a generator that adds GPUs close to failure or dead) The percentage of GPUs that will be close to fail and the number of GPUs that will be dead
+  - (If using a generator that adds GPUs close to failure or dead) The percentage of GPUs that will be close to fail and the number of GPUs that will be dead.
-  - The filename of the outputted csv file (recommended to change per run so as to not overwrite any csv files accidentally) & the file directory for where you wish to store the csv files in your computer
+  - The filename of the outputted csv file (recommended to change per run so as to not overwrite any csv files accidentally) & the file directory for where you wish to store the csv files in your computer.
   - Once you are happy with the specifications that you have chosen, run the code!

 #### Our Dataset Notes